eli-aga/project-AE/another-page3.md

 **core:isLocationOf**
 https://dati.beniculturali.it/lodview/mibact/luoghi/resource/CulturalInstituteOrSite/101952.html

 Finally, we asked Gemini and ChatGPT for some of the most important collections and artefacts present in the musuem.
-It emerged that most of the collections present in the _Museo di Zoologia_ are not present in the ArCo database.
+This was carried out using the **zero-shot prompting technique** It emerged that most of the collections present in the _Museo di Zoologia_ are not present in the ArCo database.
 We therefore proposed two final new triples to enrich the ArCo ontology with additional information

 **NEW TRIPLE 4**